 What Good are Driver-Facing Cameras?

-A law firm specializing in transportation law wrote that using rear-facing cameras shows a company’s commitment to driver training.
-The cameras can also prove that the driver wasn’t distracted, tired or using a smartphone.
+A law firm specializing in transportation law wrote that using driver-facing cameras shows a company’s commitment to driver training.
+Also, the cameras can prove that the driver wasn’t distracted, tired, or using a smartphone.

 In their opinion, driver-facing dashcams can protect drivers and organizations in an accident.

-In some cases, the cameras can encourage companies to stand by their drivers.
+In some situations, truck dash cams can encourage companies to stand by their drivers.
 In this case, a police officer appeared to run his patrol car into a delivery truck.
 Based on the video evidence, the company rallied behind the driver.